paknahad/jsonapi-bundle/README.md

 ```

 #### Other Finders
-Currently the following Finders are available via other bundles:
+Currently, the following Finders are available via other bundles:

 - [mnugter/jsonapi-rql-finder-bundle][7] - [RQL][8] based Finder